Amyloid plaques: History

-The generation of amyloid beta
+Amyloid beta generation

 Amyloid beta (Aβ) is a small protein, most often 40 or 42 amino acids in length, that is released from a longer parent protein called the Aβ-precursor protein (APP).
 APP is produced by many types of cell in the body, but it is especially abundant in neurons.
 It is a single-pass transmembrane protein, passing once through cellular membranes.

 The Aβ segment of APP is partly within the membrane and partly outside of the membrane.
 To liberate Aβ, APP is sequentially cleaved by two enzymes: first, by beta secretase (or β-amyloid cleaving enzyme (BACE)) outside the membrane, and second, by gamma secretase (γ-secretase), an enzyme complex within the membrane.
-The sequential actions of these secretases results in Aβ protein fragments that are released into the extracellular space The discharge of Aβ is increased by the activity of synapses.
+The sequential actions of these secretases results in Aβ protein fragments that are released into the extracellular space.
 In addition to Aβ peptides that are 40 or 42 amino acids long, several less abundant Aβ fragments also are generated.
 Aβ can be chemically modified in various ways, and the length of the protein and chemical modifications can influence both its tendency to aggregate and its toxicity.